mhammal11/project/README.md

 # Website built for coding interview
-This website was built as a sample for a coding interview that required a products page and a cart page
+This website was built as a sample for a coding interview that required a store with a products page and a cart page

 ## Getting Started with Create React App